-Both cerebral palsy and autism spectrum disorder are umbrella terms, meaning that they involve a wide range of conditions and severities.
+Both cerebral palsy and autism are spectrum disorders, meaning that they involve a wide range of symptoms and severities.

 As a result, no two cases of cerebral palsy or autism are the same.
 Many people with cerebral palsy can independently walk, and many people with autism can speak and are extremely intelligent.